 Peec AI

-Peec AI ($100-505/mo) tracks 7 base AI search engines with additional add-ons.
-As of June 2026, it has $29M in funding and 1,300+ customers.
+Peec AI ($95-495/mo) tracks 3 of 7 AI search engines on its self-serve tiers, with extra engines as paid add-ons (Claude is Enterprise-only).
+As of June 2026, it has around $29M in funding and 1,300+ customers.
+Its genuine strengths are bundled brand-sentiment scoring and multilingual coverage across 100+ languages with country breakdowns.
 Its "Actions" task queue provides structured optimization recommendations, but your team executes them manually.

 Best for: Mid-size teams that want structured task lists for improving AI search visibility and have the bandwidth to execute.

-Semrush AIO ($99/mo add-on, requires Semrush subscription starting at $139/mo, for a minimum total of $238/mo) extends the Semrush SEO platform with AI search monitoring.
-As of June 2026, it tracks 4 AI search engines and includes a 213M+ prompt database.
+The Semrush AI Visibility Toolkit (formerly Semrush AIO) runs standalone at roughly $99/user/mo, or bundled inside Semrush One from $199/mo.
+It extends the Semrush SEO platform with AI search monitoring.
+As of June 2026, it tracks around 6 AI search engines and includes a 213M+ prompt database.
 Google AI Overview data integrates directly with your existing Semrush SEO workflow.

 Best for: Existing Semrush customers who want generative engine optimization data alongside their SEO data in a single dashboard.